lorenzo85/scenarios-ica/ingress-gateways-secure/step6/text.md

 Update the `secure-booking-gateway` gateway definition to require client-server mutual TLS.

-Mutual TLS, ensures that the both parties at each end of a network connection (i.e. client and servers) are who they claim to be by verifying that they both have the correct private key.
+Mutual TLS ensures that the both parties at each end of a network connection (i.e. client and servers) are who they claim to be by verifying that they both have the correct private key.

 To configure mutual TLS you would need a different type of secret to store the server's key and certificate but also the client's CA (certificate authority) certificate.

-The server uses the CA certificate to verify its clients, and we must use the key ca.crt to hold the CA certificate.
+The server uses the CA certificate to verify its clients, and we must use the key *ca.crt* to hold this CA certificate.

 Create a new generic secret containing the server key, certificate and certificate authority named `booking-credential-mutual` in the `istio-system` with the configuration keys provided below.